REITs and AIB pull underperforming Irish market down

 Among the 11 major sectors, financial stocks, which generally lag when the economic outlook dims, weighed the most on the S&P 500.

-Wall Street’s fear gauge slipped for the fourth day running, hitting a ten-week low, even as data showed US consumer prices in April dropped by the most since the Great Recession.
-(Additional reporting: Agencies)
+Wall Street’s fear gauge slipped for the fourth day running, hitting a 10-week low, even as data showed US consumer prices in April dropped by the most since the Great Recession.
+(Additional reporting: agencies)